dotnet/AspNetCore.Docs/aspnetcore/fundamentals/index.md

 The content root is the base path to any content used by the app, such as [Razor Pages](xref:razor-pages/index), MVC views, and static assets.
 By default, the content root is the same location as the app base path for the executable hosting the app.

-## Web root
+## Web root (webroot)

-The web root of an app is the directory in the project containing public, static resources, such as CSS, JavaScript, and image files.
-By default, *wwwroot* is the web root.
+The webroot of an app is the directory in the project containing public, static resources, such as CSS, JavaScript, and image files.
+By default, *wwwroot* is the webroot.

-For ASP.NET Core code, the tilde character `~` represents the  web root operator and points to the web root.
+For Razor (*.cshtml*) files, the tilde-slash  `~/` points to the webroot. `~/` is referred to as the virtual path of the app.

 ## Dependency injection (services)